 Due to the COVID-19 pandemic, the Lansdowne YMCA Competitive Swim program has pivoted and will be providing 4 week training clinics.
 Each clinic will be focused on developing the best combination of competitive swimmers and people through the strengths of innovative coaching techniques and strategies, supportive parental involvement for youth and integration of the core values of the YMCA – Caring, Honesty, Respect and Responsibility.

-- Registration for the Early Spring session begins February 23rd.
+- Registration for the Late Spring session is open.

 - Register online or by calling the branch.
 (610-557-YMCA, ext 1)

 Swimmers will be assigned to workout levels please check your email for your child’s level for registration.

 All Workouts will take place at the Lansdowne YMCA Click on this link to view schedule (Late Spring (PDF))

 Swimmers are NOT permitted to attend practice if…

 - They are showing any of the symptoms of COVID-19.
 Symptoms include: a fever, cough, shortness of breath or difficulty breathing, chills, headache, sore throat, new loss of taste or smell, or other symptoms listed by the CDC or unusual for the swimmer.

 - They are awaiting the results of testing for COVID-19.